 People who have been active in SEO for a long time know the term “low-hanging fruit.”

-We can subdivide the topic into two areas: firstly, focusing on weak competitive search terms (e.g. longtail terms), and the second on rankings between positions 10 and 20.
+We can subdivide the topic into two areas: firstly, focusing on weak competitive search terms (e.g. longtail terms), and second on rankings between positions 10 and 20.
 Why?
 If you already rank on the second page of the Google SERPs, it’s clear that your page is relevant – even making just small improvements might help you reach the first page.

-Low-hanging fruit also exist outside the SEO industry.
+Low-hanging fruits also exist outside the SEO industry.
 In business, the focus is on the cost-benefit ratio – achieving above-average success with little effort.
 This is exactly what SEO is all about: improving positions with little effort!